-This section of the screen allows you to identify the information we will use to search for the document(s) you would like to view.
+This section of the screen allows you to identify the information we will use to search for the question(s) and answer(s) you would like to view.

 If you know the number of the question you would like to search for enter it in the Question Number field.
-The reference is in the format of one or more letters followed by a number - for example Q456 or Q1000235.
+The reference is in the format of Q followed by a number - for example Q456.
 The 'Q' can be omitted if required.

 There is no need to change any other information on the screen - just click the search button and, if the question exists, it will be displayed.

 Wildcards - if you want to display a range of questions rather than find a single question you can include a 'wildcard' in the question number.
 A wildcard is a character which replaces one or more other characters in your search. '%' replaces any number of characters and '_' replaces one only.
 For example:

 You must enter ‘Q’ before the number and wildcard.
 It will display no results if it is omitted.

 If you do not know the number of the question you would like to search for then enter some text which will help you to find what you are looking for.
 This may be text which you think will appear in either the question or the answer.